 Once water is boiling, add pasta and cook until al dente, 10-12 minutes.

-Reserve ¼ cup pasta cooking water and drain pasta in a colander.
+Reserve ¼ cup pasta cooking water.
+Drain pasta in a colander.
+Set aside.

 While pasta cooks, prepare ingredients.